 Finally, John Brown: His Fight for Freedom by John Hendrix has a bit of a graphic novel feel to it and may really appeal to your students.
 John Brown’s raid is part of the Virginia Studies curriculum, but there aren’t a lot of resources about him for elementary students, so this is a good one to consider adding to your collection.

 Bull Run by Paul Fleischmann tells the story of the Battle of Bull Run from 16 different viewpoints.
 It’s an engaging historical fiction novel with lots of great opportunities for students to practice reading strategies.
 The vocabulary is advanced, though, so you might want to use this one as a read aloud with a lot of vocabulary support.

 There are also some good chapter books from the “What Was…?” series, including What Was the Battle of Gettysburg? by Jim O’Connor and What Was the Underground Railroad? by Yona Zeldis McDonough.
 Kids eat this series up, and I love that they have primary sources sprinkled throughout the pages.
 Great options for your higher independent readers or to read aloud to your class.

 It’s really aimed at older readers, but I have to recommend Lincoln: A Photobiography by Russell Freedman.
 I devoured this book as a kid and I think it holds up really well.
 It may not work as an independent reading option, but you can certainly share bits and pieces of it with your students.

 I also like this magazine on the Civil War from Kids Discover.
 The text is more advanced, but there are some nice visuals, and it also comes with a free teacher guide.

-I hope you’ve found some new books to use to teach your Civil War unit!
+I hope this list helps you find Civil War books to use with your students or children!
 As always, if you have suggestions for books that aren’t on this list, please comment with them below!